coindevio/whitepaper/README.md

 ## Solution

-CoinDev.io seeks to provide a measure of protection by automatically exiting swap positions while you sleep.
-Users are able to develop their own advanced buy and sell signal strategies based on technical analysis chart based overlays in a user friendly gui interface.
+CoinDev.io seeks to provide a measure of protection by automatically entering or exiting swap positions while you sleep.
+Users are able to develop their own advanced buy and sell signal strategies based on technical analysis chart-based overlays in a user friendly gui interface.
 Programming skills are not required.

 A simple example of a strategy: